School Life

 Academic Programs

 Summertime provides the perfect opportunity for students to devote themselves to a favorite subject or get a jump on the upcoming school year.
 We offer upper division credit courses in a variety of disciplines, AP® Primers, and middle division review courses in math and English.
 Online classes and flex classes (a combination of in-class and online instruction) are also available.
+All of our for-credit courses, AP® Primers, review courses, and Starting the College Essay are open to students from all schools.

-Half-Credit Courses: World Religions (June 10 - June 28 or July 8 - July 28); Ethics (June 8 - June 28 or July 8 - July 26); Health (June 10 - June 28 or July 8 -July 26).
+World Religions (June 10 - June 28 or July 8 - July 26);

 Students must meet with their academic dean prior to registering for a summer academic or review course, as some departmental restrictions may apply and future year scheduling may be impacted by summer choices.